corekraft/flow-linter-vsx/README.md

-Find and fix problems on your salesforce flows
+Find and fix problems on your salesforce flow on your IDE

 ## Installation